Reserve Bank Of India

 (iii) Benchmark rate means the reference rate used to determine the interest rates on loans.

-(iv) External benchmark rate means the reference rate published by an independent benchmark administrator.
+(iv) External benchmark rate means the reference rate which includes:

 (v) Fixed rate loan means a loan on which the interest rate is fixed for the entire tenor of the loan.

-(vi) Floating rate loans means a loan on which interest rate does not remain fixed during the tenor of the loan.
+(vi) Floating rate loan means a loan on which interest rate does not remain fixed during the tenor of the loan.

 (vii) Internal benchmark rate means a reference rate determined internally by the bank.